igorw/nbsp/src/act-01-scene-01.md

 *Synthesis port that is attached to moon mountain opens, two hot chocolate cups comes out.*

-nbsp: Woot, I managed to synthesize our names on to the cup.
+nbsp: Woot, I managed to synthesize our names on to the cups.
 Brute-forcing the algorithm for that took much longer than those few hash collisions.
 But I guess you have a lot of time in space.

 *Hands hot chocolate to MrSpacerGif, they both take a sip.*